thecyberdragon/Python-Scripts/cyber_tables_changelog.md

 ## Changelog

 ### 2025-07-07
-Update: open_csv() Ignore errors on string encode if not UTF-8
+Update: open_csv() Ignore errors on string encode if not UTF-8 and trim_excess_columns = True added to function to handle wonky columns with no data
 New: Added function generate_static_column_data() to add in a single value to all tables
 New: Added rename_column() function to rename a column name
 New: Added print_row_detailed() function to print a single row mirroring the print method of print_columns()